 - Big time promotions: With a combined database of ~5 million players across the Penn National and Pinnacle brands, Penn National online casino will have the database necessary to hone in on the kinds of promotions its players want.
 And because it’s such a large and successful company, those promotions stand to offer top value.

 - Strong platform: Penn National launched an online gaming division in 2015, and launched its social casino since, so it’s very well possible that its platform will be proprietary.
-Or it could use a platform from a top provider such as GAN or NYX Gaming / Scientific Games, the latter of which provides the platform for Hollywood’s Play 4 Fun Network, or switch to another experienced provider like GAN.
+Or it stick with SD Digital which runs the platform for Hollywood’s Play 4 Fun Network, or switch to another experienced provider like GAN.
 In either case, the money and the passion for iGaming is there, so it’s very unlikely Penn National will scrimp on its software.

 - Tie-ins to Hollywood Casino: More than any other land-based casino, Hollywood is vulnerable to cannibalization from satellite casinos.
 To counter this, Penn National scooped up the first mini-casino with plans to place it near its property.
 To further protect itself, expect Penn National to offset lost foot-traffic by promoting Hollywood on its online casino site.
 For online players this means tons of opportunities to win free play, tickets, and dining experiences at Hollywood, and maybe even the ability to earn Marquee Rewards points online.